Lalla Hanila bint Mamoun

 Princess Lalla Hanila bint Mamoun was the first wife of Mohammed V of Morocco, who reigned from 1927 to 1961.
 Lalla Hanila is the mother of Princess Lalla Fatima Zohra.

 Life

 Lalla Hanila is the daughter of Prince Moulay Mohammed el-Mamoun, son of Sultan Moulay Hassan I and his wife Lalla Kenza al-Daouia.
-The identity of her mother didn't survive posterity.
+Her mother's identity did not survive posterity.
 She married her cousin, the future Mohammed V, before he ascended the throne in 1927.
 The couple divorced just after the birth of their daughter Princess Lalla Fatima Zohra.
 In 1928, he married his second wife Lalla Abla bint Tahar.